frankydedo/buonAPPetito/README.md

-buonAPPetito is a flutter app in which the user can store its favourite recipes in order to retrive them whenever he wants.
+buonAPPetito is a flutter app in which the user can store its favourite recipes in order to retrieve them whenever he wants.
 Several functions are available, like:

   - suggested recipes;